*Parents may request personalized greetings to their children from Legendary Beings HERE.

 What kind of small surprise can my child expect in the holiday letters?

-The surprise insert in the Santa, Tooth Fairy, and Easter letters is usually a bookmark, tattoo, sticker, origami, Good Boys and Girls Club membership card, or other flat holiday-themed object.
+The surprise insert in the Santa, Tooth Fairy, and Easter letters is usually a bookmark, tattoo, sticker, origami, or other flat holiday-themed object.
 Cupid letters usually contain a valentine.

 What is the difference between the secular and religious theme Santa & Easter options?

-If I order for more than 1 child, will the Santa letters be the same?
+If I order for more than 1 child, will the letters be the same?

 No!
-Every child in a household will receive a different letter.
+Every child in a household will receive a different letter as long as they are on the same order.
 We have 12 templates + special letters for Baby’s 1st Christmas, senior citizens, and pets.
 We are also adding new ones all the time.
 We strive to make sure that there are no repeats.
 We even check against the last year’s orders to make sure that new letters go out if you are a repeat customer.

 What if I don’t have the information for a question?